Last Updated on November 24, 2022 by ashley.davis

 The state must approve assisted living communities before it starts operating.
 So in simple words, the answer is yes, assisted living facilities must obtain a license for operation.
 In addition, the government bodies may inspect and interview the community residents and staff regularly.
 They may also pay visits when someone lodges a complaint.

-For example, ALFs in the state of Rhode Island are not allowed to provide even basic wound care, such as the application of a Band-Aid, unless they obtain a limited health services license from the state’s Center for Health Facilities Regulation.
-From there, the wound treatment must be ordered by a physician and administered by a qualified, licensed staff member, such as a certified nursing assistant (CNA), a licensed practical nurse (LPN), or a registered nurse (RN).
+For example, in the state of Rhode Island, ALFs are not allowed to provide even basic wound care unless they have a limited health services license from the Centre for Health Facilities Regulation.

-It’s important to inquire about prospective facilities’ care plan policies.
-You should be able to receive a written copy of a loved one’s current plan at any time and request care team meetings to discuss any issues and potential changes.
+To ensure that you are able to make the best decision for your loved one, be sure to ask about the care plan policies of any prospective facilities.
+You can ask for a written copy of the current plan at any time and request care team meetings to discuss any issues and potential changes.

-In most states, if a senior requires access to around-the-clock skilled nursing care, their care needs exceed what can be legally provided in an assisted living community, and they are not suitable for admission.
-However, the exact definition of skilled nursing services may vary from state to state, and some ALFs may be able to offer residents increased help with certain medical tasks, such as medication management, insulin administration, and blood glucose testing, at an increased cost.
+In most states, assisted living communities are not allowed to provide 24-hour nursing care, so if a senior needs that level of care, they are not suitable for admission.
+However, skilled nursing services definition can vary from state to state and some assisted living facilities may be eligible to provide medical help with things like medication management, insulin administration, and blood glucose testing.
+This can come at an increased cost for residents of ALFs.

 State regulation and transparency for assisted living